-The moment when you notify the bank regarding unauthorized transaction, your bank’s representatives will immediately block your account or card, after confirming some personal details.
-Afterwards you report fraud, you shall not be held liable if any other unauthorized transactions may occur.
-However, if the initial unauthorized transaction happened due to your negligence and you reported the incident after 3 working days, your respective bank will have to decide on your liability, according to RBI’s guidelines (Refer tables 1 and 2 above).
+The moment when you notify the bank regarding an unauthorized transaction, your bank’s representatives will immediately block your account or card, after confirming some personal details.
+After you get done with reporting, you shall not be held liable if any other unauthorized transaction occurs.

 When will the fraudulent transaction be reversed?

-If you notify the bank within 3 days of unauthorized transaction, your liability is zero.
+If you notify the bank within 3 days of an unauthorized transaction, your liability is zero.
 So, the bank will have to credit the amount within 10 working days from the date of notification.
-However, if there is any delay in reporting fraud, your bank may follow few liability rules as laid out in the above tables or might waive off your liability.

 RBI Guidelines for Banks – How to Protect Customers Against Unauthorized Transactions?

 The Reserve Bank of India has come up with a Two-Part approach to deal with such frauds.

 - Part One includes advisory and awareness campaigns.
 Herein banks will have to constantly advise its customers on how to protect themselves from electronic banking and payments related frauds

 - Part Two shall include setting up of processes and mechanisms by banks to prevent and detect fraud systems and procedures